Scam and Fraud Information

 What to do

-If you believe you are a victim of a scam or attempted scam, contact your local police department or the Ohio Attorney General’s Office at 800-282-0515 or visit the website
+If you believe you are a victim of a scam or attempted scam, contact your local police department or the Ohio Attorney General’s Office at 800-282-0515 or visit the Ohio Attorney General's website

 Scams Targeting Ohioans – information from the Ohio Attorney General on avoiding scams

-Social Security — If you are contacted by someone impersonating the Social Security Administration to conduct a scam, you can go here to file a complaint
+Social Security — If you are contacted by someone impersonating the Social Security Administration to conduct a scam, you can go to Social Security website to file a complaint

 Here is information on Social Security Scam Texts